 The staff at Walton-le-Dale High School are committed to ensuring that our young people fulfill their potential.
 The achievement of excellence, according to each child's level of ability, is our priority.

 Walton-le-Dale understands that 'Learning for Life' requires students to learn the skills, to develop the qualities and attitudes they will need in all aspects of their future life.
-We also understand that students have different learning styles.

 Our Unique Key Stage 3 Opening Minds Curriculum